buck-co/save-async/README.md

 ### Methods

 #### `void RegisterSaveable(ISaveable saveable)`
-Registers an ISaveable with the GameState for saving and loading.
+Registers an ISaveable with the GameState class for saving and loading.

 **Usage Example**:
   ```csharp